-That said, I think we can all agree that smaller banks and financial institutions appear on nearly no one’s list of future winners and, in fact pre-pandemic, these smaller financial institutions were already under pressure to be more agile.
+That said, I think we can all agree that smaller banks and financial institutions appear on nearly no one’s list of future winners.
+In fact, pre-pandemic, these smaller financial institutions were already under pressure to be more agile.
 Many had lost ground because they lacked the innovative capabilities to meet growing customer expectations.

 Thus, the logic goes: problem then equals bigger problem now.